MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 }
 ```

-In the constructor, add code to update the include path, link the new lib, and add the DLL to be delay-loaded and copied to the packaged appx location:
+2. Declare a class constructor and add the following code to update the include path, link the new lib, and delay-load and copy the DLL to the packaged appx location:
 ```cpp
 public ConsumeWinRT(ReadOnlyTargetRules target) : base(Target)
 {